 If you are visiting a home it is good etiquette to bring a small gift.
 Something from your home country is ideal.
-Wine is often avoided as a gift idea as it may be considered common - however imported liquor or champagne is fine.
+Wine is often avoided as a gift idea as it may be considered common – however imported liquor or champagne is fine.
 Avoid giving personal items such as clothing or fragrance.
-Do not give knives or anything sharp that may resemble severing of a relationship.
+Do not give knives or anything sharp that may resemble the severing of a relationship.
 Gifts are generally opened upon receiving them to show appreciation to the gift giver.

 Don’t turn up on time if invited to a home